-- To advise of the 2007/08 service plans for food law enforcement, health & safety law enforcement and animal health enforcement that have been produced in response to national requirements. - 2.
-To seek member approval for these plans.
+- 1. Service plans for food law enforcement, health & safety law enforcement and animal health enforcement are produced on an annual basis in response to national requirements. - 2.
+The purpose of this report is to seek member approval for these plans.